 Simple Factory – Implementation

 We're going to see how we can implement Simple Factory in Java code.
 Extract Creational_design_pattern/Simple_factory_design_pattern/simple_factory_end.zip file and navigate to …\simple_factory_end\udemy-design-patterns-handson\src\com\coffeepoweredcrew\simplefactory folder, you will see that I have written a couple of classes that we are going to use while implementing Simple Factory.
 So I will go through these classes one by one and explain what their purpose is.
-So first of all, we have a Post class This is our abstract product(final object) class.
+So first of all, we have a Post class.
+This is our abstract product(final object) class.
 So this Post represents an article that is published on a website.
 Now there are multiple subclasses of this Post.
 We have a NewsPost and this class represents a news article that is published on our website.
 On similar lines, we have a BlogPost which represents a blog article that is published.
 Then we have a ProductPost which represents a product information page on our website.
 So PostFactory is a class where we are going to implement a simple factory.
 Now, in order to implement a simple factory, we are going to start by creating a static method(i.e., public static) and we are going to return an object which is subclass of our Post class.
 I'm going to name this method as createPost().
 Now we have discussed that while declaring simple factory or while implementing simple factory, we need a criteria, a variable whose value decides which object we are going to create.
 So I'm going to accept a simple string argument(string parameter) here called as ‘type’ and based upon value of this ‘type’, we are going to instantiate one of these three subclasses of Post.
 So I will start by writing a switch statement and inside this switch statement I'm going to compare value of our ‘type’ parameter and in case, the value of ‘type’ is “blog”, we are going to return a ‘new BlogPost()’(i.e., an instance of BlogPost class).
 On the similar line, if the ‘type’ variable is set to “news”, then we are going to return a ‘new NewsPost()’ (i.e., an instance of NewsPost class).
 You can see that how easy it is to implement a simple factory.
 And lastly, we are going to say that if the ‘type’ is ‘product’, then we are going to return ‘new ProductPost()’ (i.e., an instance of ProductPost class).
 In case we get a value, in ‘type’ variable, that is not known to us then we are going to add a default case here and here we can simply throw IllegalArgumentException to abort the program.
 So this is how we can implement a simple factory.
 Now, in order to use this Simple Factory, we are going to create a new class here, let's call this class Client.
 Now, inside this main method, we are simply going to use our simple factory.

 Implementation and Design considerations: